BinPar/read.garden-viewer/README.md

 ### Fixed Content Features

-- Mouse and Touch based Zoom / PAN (avoiding iScroll)
+- Mouse and Touch based Zooming and Panning (avoiding iScroll)
 - Fit to width and height